 Hypertrophy Training Systems

-Muscle growth isn’t a workout — it’s a system.
+Muscle growth isn’t a workout.
+It’s a system.
 Most hypertrophy training you see online is built around:

 • Rep ranges